Table of Contents Hide

 - And how is the data protected?

 When a company sources out data that the company is responsible for, the company relies on the cloud service provider for compliance too.
 If there are not adequate legal protections taken into view, when liable, the data breach at cloud service can expose the company’s data.
 The cloud service provider can even get away with it if the legal procedures were not held in place before the transfer of data.
-It has advantages and risks so the advantages and risks of cloud computing should be considered.
+It has advantages and risks so the advantages and risks of cloud computing business ideas should be considered.

 What is cloud computing?
 In a nutshell, if you are not protected in writing, then a cloud service might not be liable for a breach of data.
 With the transfer of this responsibility, you’ll be exposing yourself to the danger when the CSP fails and doesn’t live up to the task.
 There are plenty of advantages and disadvantages of cloud computing.